IUSCA/health-disparities-web/docs/features/Cohorts/cohort-access-control.md

 * Mark selected UNLISTED cohorts as PUBLIC examples to help new users.
 * Demote PUBLIC cohorts to UNLISTED if they're outdated and have no dependencies.
-* Archive old cohorts while preserving viewability.
+* Archive old cohorts while preserving visibility.

 2. **Moderate Dependencies**